TomConlin/Gallery/README.md

 Example: `gallery.sh`  or `gallery.sh -t "My Photos" -d "thumbs"` `gallery.sh` works in the **current** directory.

-Just load the resulring index.html in a browser see the output.
+Just load the resulting index.html in a browser see the output.

 The directory should contain a bunch of JPEG (.jpeg or .jpg  of any case) files.
 It does __not__ run recursively.